Policy and Standards

 Residents' Bill of Rights

 In 2009 government passed a Residents' Bill of Rights to promote the rights of adults who live in residential care facilities.
 As there are many types of residential care, the bill of rights applies broadly to all facilities that provide residential care to adults.
-These facilities include those licensed under the Community Care and Assisted Living Act, which includes long term care facilities, mental health and substance use care facilities, community living homes and hospices, as well as private hospitals and extended care facilities licensed under the Hospital Act.
+These facilities include those licensed under the Community Care and Assisted Living Act, which includes long-term care, mental health and substance use care facilities, community living homes and hospices, as well as private hospitals and extended care facilities licensed under the Hospital Act.

 The Residents' Bill of Rights is a comprehensive set of rights that is grouped into four main themes: commitment to care; rights to health, safety and dignity; rights to participation and freedom of expression; and rights to transparency and accountability.